wabkur/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-script that lists all the cities of California that can be found in the database hbtn_0d_usa
+script that lists all cities contained in the database hbtn_0d_usa